AlexBormotov/AlexBormotov/README.md

 My name is Alexander Bormotov 🙋
 Experienced IT professional with over 10 years of expertise in Data Engineering and Analysis.
 Passionate about process improvement through automation, testing, and implementation.
 A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization I serve.

-* 🔭 I’m currently working at 3Alica - Since February 2024 I have participated in 4 projects: Bank, Pharmaceutical company, Customs, Small parts manufacturing plant
+- 🔭 I’m currently working at 3Alica - Since February 2024 I have participated in 7 projects:
+   * a bank
+   * a pharmaceutical company
+   * a customs office
+   * a small parts manufacturing plant
+   * an edtech project
+   * a women's healthcare startup
+   * and a marketing analytics platform
-* ✔️ Goals: Buy cosy house in Serbia and get a fluffy kitten 🐈
+- ✔️ Goals: Buy cosy house in Serbia and get a fluffy kitten 🐈
-* ⚡ Fun fact: Everything I do, sooner or later, I succeed
+- ⚡ Fun fact: Everything I do, sooner or later, I succeed

 <a href="https://www.linkedin.com/in/alexander-bormotov-6858634a/" rel="nofollow noreferrer">
     <img src="/linkedin-logo-mini.png" alt="linkedin">